edreisMD/humanfeedback/README.md

 👨 Helping Humans Guide AIs 🤖

 # What is this?
-There is an emerging set of applications built centered around AI API calls (like GPT3).
+There is an emerging set of applications centered around AI API calls (like GPT3).
 Data from the user-AI interaction can be evaluated, (re)labeled and then used to improve the model (through finetuning or RLHF).
 But just storing the results in a unstructured manner doesn't make the data very useful.
-There is a need for a simple and standardized pipeline to go through these steps.
+There is a need for a simple and standardized pipeline for these applications to implement these steps.

-This library aims to help AI apps to easily incorporate Human Feedback and improve their models.
+This library aims to help AI apps to easily incorporate Human Feedback and eventually improve their AIs.

 This library is inspired on LangChain work and is aimed to work together with it.